 Recovery typically takes a few days.
 In order to ensure a speedy, smooth recovery, keep these general tips in mind:

-Do you have questions about an upcoming dental surgery at Gladstone Dental?
+Do you have questions about an upcoming dental surgery at Gladstone Dental Centre?
 Our Halifax dentists can address inquiries or concerns you may have.
 Contact us today.